sCrypt-Inc/scryptTS-docs/docs/getting-started/what-is-scriptcontext.md

 # What is ScriptContext

-In the UTXO model, the context of validation is the UTXO being spent and the spending transaction, including its inputs and outputs.
-In the following example, when the second of input of transaction `tx1` is spending the second output of `tx0`, the context for the smart contract in the latter output is roughly the UTXO and `tx1` circled in red.
+In the UTXO model, the context of validating a smart contract is the UTXO containing it and the transaction spending it, including its inputs and outputs.
+In the following example, when the second of input of transaction `tx1` (2 inputs and 2 outputs) is spending the second output of `tx0` (3 inputs and 3 outputs), the context for the smart contract in the latter output is roughly the UTXO and `tx1` circled in red.
 ![](../../static/img/scriptContext.jpg)

 The context only contains local information, different from account-based blockchains whose context consists of the global state of the entire blockchain (as in Ethereum).
-A single shared global state kills scalability.
+A single shared global state across all smart contracts kills scalability, since they all have to sequentially processed due to potential race conditions.

 This context is expressed in the `ScriptContext` interface.
 ```ts